-- Try Resistance Flexibility exercises.
-Resistance Flexibility exercises can do wonders for your fascia.
+- Try resistance flexibility exercises.
+Resistance flexibility exercises can do wonders for your fascia.
 To strengthen your psoas, lay on your back with your hips abutting the wall next to a door frame.
 Raise one leg straight so that it is against the wall.
 (Your other leg will extend through the doorway.)
-Bend your extended leg and using your hands to slow down the movement and create resistance, bring your bent knee toward the chest.
+Bend your extended leg and, using your hands to slow down the movement and create resistance, bring your bent knee toward your chest.
 Do this while also pressing your raised leg into the wall.
 Then reverse the motion of your bent leg.
 As you straighten it, continue to create resistance using your hands to push your leg out as your leg resists.

 - Pay attention to your pelvis!
 The length of the psoas determines whether or not your pelvis is free to move.
 To tell whether your psoas muscles are tight or overstretched, stand sideways by a mirror (or even better, have a friend take a photo of you from the side).
 Note the position of your pelvis.
 If you were to draw a line along your pelvis from back to front, that line should be pretty straight.
 If the line tilts downward, your pelvis is anteriorly rotated or moving toward the front of your body.
 This means that your psoas muscles may be short and tight.
 If the line runs upward, your pelvis is posteriorly tilted toward the back of your body.
 This means that your psoas muscles may be overstretched and weak.

 - Release stress and past traumas.
 We store stress in our bodies.
-Tension in the hips is common and it’s usually not just caused by lifestyle, age and physical events, such as injuries or accidents, but also due to mental stress and unhealed traumas.
+Tension in the hips is common, and it’s usually not just caused by lifestyle, age, and physical events such as injuries or accidents.
+It is also due to mental stress and unhealed traumas.
 Releasing stress daily can help keep your psoas healthy.
 Take a leisurely walk.
-Soak in a bath with Epson salts.
-Acknowledge your emotions, express and release them.
+Soak in a bath with Epsom salts.
+Acknowledge your emotions, express them, and release them.
 Divine Love is a great way to heal from past traumas.
 Finally, get out and do something pleasurable every day!

-Use Pandiculation To Heal Your Psoas and All of Your Muscles
+Use Pandiculation to Heal Your Psoas and All Your Muscles

-Gentle somatic movement patterns that incorporate pandiculation can retrain your brain and muscles so the result is that your muscles move more easily.
+Gentle somatic movement patterns that incorporate pandiculation can retrain your brain and muscles so that your muscles move more easily.
 Pandiculation works by sending biofeedback to your brain informing it of the level of contraction in your muscles.
-When done regularly, pandiculation can help prevent chronic muscle tension, restore proper muscle function and even lengthen short, overly-tight muscles.
+When done regularly, pandiculation can help prevent chronic muscle tension, restore proper muscle function, and even lengthen short, overly tight muscles.

 - Flex.
 Gently contract the tense muscles.
 So, let’s say you have tight trapezius muscles and a sore neck and shoulders.
 You could contract your trapezius muscles and lift your shoulders to your ears.

-Start with contracting and releasing one muscle at a time.
-Then you can progress to a small group of muscles and eventually move to larger movements involving many muscles and even your whole body.
+Start with contracting and releasing one muscle at a time, then progress to a small group of muscles, and eventually move to larger movements involving many muscles and even your whole body.